We recently designed and fabricated a frame for the oil painting "Washer Women" (1925) by Irma Stern.

 The painting after it was removed from the frame.

-After reviewing a number of p...
+After reviewing a n...
 Read More

 We were recently asked to re-frame a watercolor whose subject was the Hudson River town of Haverstraw, NY.
 The picture was painted in 1944, and was most recently framed in the 1960s.Here is the watercolor in its previous mat and frame, from the 1960s.
 From a distance it looks fine, but when examined closely, it was clear that the matboard was made from